UNINETTSigma2/documentation/software/userinstallsw/conda.md

   distribution that comes with only the essential packages required to set up Conda.
 Use this if you want to install dependencies and keep track of your environment.
-- [Mamba](https://mamba.readthedocs.io/): Fast re-implementation of Coda for fast dependency resolution.
+- [Mamba](https://mamba.readthedocs.io/): A re-implementation of Conda for fast dependency resolution.
 - [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html):
   Ultra-lightweight Mamba which supports the most important `conda` commands.